matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 `curl -o changesets-latest.osm.bz2 https://free.nchc.org.tw/osm.planet/planet/changesets-latest.osm.bz2`

-Note that curling from planet directly is likely to be flustrating, as it redirects first from `changesets-latest` to specific date and then to one of mirrors.
+Note that curling from the official planet site directly is likely to be flustrating, as it redirects first from `changesets-latest` to specific date and then to one of mirrors.

+### Unpack

 The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`.

+### Optional using just latest data

 `tail -n 2000000` may be used to extract just group of last changesets - in late 2019 it was about one week of activity.

 ## Running script

 `php line_by_line.php`

+Note that you may need to change location of input file.

+Note that as written it is merging data for StreetComplete and its fork Zażółć (this private fork is used by a single but quite active user).
+Depending on what you want to achieve you may want to modify script to remove this merge.

 ## Results